 Bohr’s atomic research touched on the mind-body problem: are our thoughts composed of physical or chemical reactions, or do thoughts exist in the mind apart from our physical brain?
 In other words, are thoughts matter or energy?
 Bohr concluded thoughts were, maybe, a little of both—or neither.
 Of the paradox Bohr once said, “How wonderful that we have met with a paradox.
 Now we have some hope of making progress.”[1]

 You can’t know everything.
 Some of Bohr’s theories of atomic particles were contradictory, and this bothered the physicists of his day.
 Einstein in particular took issue with Bohr because he disliked formulas that left anything unknowable.
 Bohr complimentarity has been acclaimed as the most important scientific concept of the century.
-As Bohr continued to dig into the nature of the atop, he said that subatomic reality could not be understood in exact numbers because the very act of measuring atomic behavior changed its conditions.
+As Bohr continued to dig into the nature of the atom, he said that subatomic reality could not be understood in exact numbers because the very act of measuring atomic behavior changed its conditions.

 Bohr believed that you could gain knowledge in physics but there would always be some areas that would not be understood because of various limitations.
 Because his theoretical work was so profound and difficult to understand, Bohr adopted a whimsical approach when speaking and writing, owing to the impossible nature of some of his theories.
 He once wrote to another physicist, “We are all agreed that your theory is crazy.
 The question which divides us is whether it is crazy enough to have a chance of being correct.
 My own feeling is that it is not crazy enough.”